aws-samples/aws-online-data-migration-workshop/module5/README.md

 **Duration**
 -------------------
-It will take approximately 20 minutes to complete this section, and all work will be performed from your Windows Server EC2 instance.
+It will take approximately 20 minutes to complete this section, and all work will be performed from the **Windows Server EC2 instance** you have used for this workshop.

 <br/><br/>